ZahraArj/SLAM-papers/1_Pose_Graph.md

 ## Probability vs. Likelihood
  - Probability is the percentage that a success occur.
- - Likelihood is the conditional probability
+ - Likelihood is the probability (conditional probability) of an event (a set of success) occur by knowing the probability of a success occur.

 ## What is marginalisation